evmcnb/quartz/content/Full/Urinary Tract Infection.md

 #### Acute pyelonephritis

-Hosptial admission should be considered
+Hospital admission should be considered
 - Local antibiotic guidelines should be followed if available
-- The BNF currently recommends a broad-spectrum cephalosporin or a quinolone (for non-pregnant women) for 10-14 days
+- The BNF currently recommends a broad-spectrum cephalosporin or a quinolone (for non-pregnant women) for 48 hours IV then oral 10-14 days.

 - **Children** >3 months with an upper UTI **should be considered for admission**.
 If not admitted, oral antibiotics for 7-10 days - cephalosporin or co-amoxiclav